Liu3422/Summer_RISCV/README.md

     - hash maps for converting opcode, funct3, and ALU_Operation to names
     - every testbench component (except scoreboard) featured in the instruction() class
     - attempting fibonacci test on SV testbench

     Future:
     - Scoreboard/log parsing
-    - "Fail-mode" with truly random/incorrect instructions
-    - Randomize state of DUT: random RF?
+    - Randomize state of DUT: random RF and data_memory
+        - This would be critical for having more comprehensive coverage
+        - Fill memory with random values to have more legit tests (loading 0's repeatedly...)
+        - have reset_dut randomize as well
     - Create more classes: Testcase, (idk yet)
-    - Store instructions into memory for DUT to fetch.
+    - Store instructions into memory for DUT to fetch?
         - Idea: store batches (say 1000), execute them all, flush, repeat.
-    - S-type (Memory) instruction coverage.
-Also the I-type load + lui instructions.
-    - Constrained random coverage with branch instructions?
+    - Constrained random coverage with jumping instructions?
         - Extremely unpredictable behavior prone to looping.
         - What exactly would this prove verification-wise?
+        Solution: only check the PC.
+        - Would have to keep in mind PC's bounds (negative and overflow?)
+        - Whether feeding instructions directly would still be verifying jumps
+    - "Fail-mode" with truly random/incorrect instructions
+        - Only start doing after all other instructions are done.

     Code Quality (in progress):
-    - Rfunct3: change to linked list so you don't have to specify [0] normally
     - dut_fetch can be expanded to include instruction type, signed/unsigned pair, maybe names/special instr.

     Concerns: